okta/odyssey/packages/docs/components/button.md

 <Description>

-Our default button is used for primary action on a page or view.
+Use our default button for primary actions in a view.
 For example, “Save”.
-Use this button sparingly to provide a clear target for users to get to.

-It’s best to use this button on a white background.
+It's ideal to have one Primary Button per view.
+However, it's okay to have more than one Primary Button as long that they are equal in priority.

 </Description>

 <Visual>
   <template>
-    <button class="ods-button">Default</button>
-    <button class="ods-button is-ods-button-hover">Hover</button>
-    <button class="ods-button is-ods-button-focus">Focus</button>
-    <button disabled="disabled" class="ods-button">Disabled</button>
+    <button class="ods-button">Launch</button>
   </template>
 </Visual>

 ### Secondary

 <Description>

-Ideal for a secondary actions to compliment the Primary button.
-Similar to the Primary button, use this button sparingly to provide focus to the user.
+This is ideal for a secondary actions to compliment the Primary Button.
+Like the Primary Button, use this button sparingly to provide focus to the user.

-It’s best to use this button on a white background.

 </Description>

 <Visual>
   <template>
-    <button class="ods-button is-ods-button-secondary">Default</button>
-    <button class="ods-button is-ods-button-secondary is-ods-button-hover">Hover</button>
-    <button class="ods-button is-ods-button-secondary is-ods-button-focus">Focus</button>
-    <button disabled="disabled" class="ods-button is-ods-button-secondary">Disabled</button>
+    <button class="ods-button is-ods-button-secondary">Reschedule launch</button>
   </template>
 </Visual>